jonpugh/ash/README.md

 site-spec:parse  Parse a site specification.
 ```

+## Alias syntax

+For simpler access to the `site:exec` command, you can use the alias syntax:

+        ash @alias command-to-execute

 ## History

 This tool was built from the ashes of a small tool created by the `consolidation/site-alias` team called [alias-tool](https://github.com/consolidation/site-alias/blob/3.0.1/alias-tool).